xuelongmu/TreeSpawner/README.md

 **Middle click** or **F** to place new trees.

 By default, the spawner will load 10,000 trees on begin play.
 This value can be tweaked to any value in `BP_TreeSpawner`.
-The screenshot below demonstrates 200,000 trees with FPS ranging from 30-100.
+The screenshot below demonstrates 200,000 trees with FPS ranging from 30-100 on an RTX 2080 and Ryzen 3600.

 ![screenshot](Screenshot.png)